-Exercise rescues mutated neural stem cellsJuly 5th, 2013 in Medical research /
+Exercise rescues mutated neural stem cellsJuly 5, 2013 in Medicine & Health / Medical research

 CHARGE syndrome is a severe developmental disorder affecting multiple organs.
 It affects 1 in 8500 newborns worldwide.
 The majority of patients carry a mutation in a gene called CHD7.
 How this single mutation leads to the broad spectrum of characteristic CHARGE symptoms has been a mystery.